 Zachary currently lives in Nashville where he engages the local community to foster awareness about military / veteran issues and the services offered by the Boot Campaign.
 Zachary’s free time is spent with his wife, Christy, and their two children, Alyssa and Audrey.
 Connect with him on Twitter & Instagram @ZacharyEBell.

-HM2(FMF) Michael McFarland enlisted in the Navy in 2004 as a Hospital Corpsman.
+A U.S. Navy HM2(FMF) Michael McFarland enlisted in the Navy in 2004 as a Hospital Corpsman.
 He attended Field Medical Service School in 2005 to serve on the line medical service to Marines.
 So far in his military service, Michael has completed two deployments with 1st Battalion, 5th Marines, Bravo Company in support of Operation Iraqi Freedom; one deployment with 2nd Battalion, 3rd Marines, Fox Company in support of Operation Enduring Freedom; and one deployment with 1st Marine Expeditionary Force in support of Operation Enduring Freedom.
 Michael is now enrolled in Independent Duty Corpsman School, one of the most respected Naval Enlistment Classifications in the Medical Enlisted Community.

 In 2012, Michael met the Boot Campaign for the first time at Boot Ride L.A.
-It was just the beginning of his unwavering support that has taken him from coast to coast for BC events.
-Having seen friends injured and killed serving our country, he felt a connection with the Boot Campaign mission, considering our work simply an extension of his role as “Doc.”
+It was just the beginning of his unwavering support that has taken him from coast to coast for our events.
+Having seen friends injured and killed serving our country, he felt a connection with Boot Campaign’s mission, considering our work simply an extension of his role as “Doc.”
 As one of our most impassioned public representatives, Michael continuously goes above and beyond to serve fellow military heroes and help Boot Campaign give back.